luisibanez/M-Tutorial/source/BasicCodeLifeCycle_Lesson.rst

    ZLINK "myprogram"

-A program must be compiled every time that it is modified with an editor.
+A program must be compiled every time that it is modified with an editor, unless you HALT.
+This ZLINK command forces GT.M to erase the copy of the program in memory and check the ".m" file on disk, before re-compiling.
+When a copy is not in memory, GT.M silently recompiles any compiled code that is less up-to-date than its source code.

 Running the Code
 ################

-The :ref:`do-command-label` is used to trigger the execution of a given routine starting from the label that servers as its entry point.
+The :ref:`do-command-label` is used to trigger the execution of a given routine starting from the label that serves as its entry point.

-In our example above, we can execute this routine from the GT.M prompt by doing
+In our example above, we can execute this routine from the GT.M prompt by using the
+command:

 ::

    GTM> DO test^myprogram

-and will produce
+this calls the subroutine identified with label "test" in the routine named "myprogram" and will produce

 ::